Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/README.md

         return x
 ```
 # Transformer Encoder
-The patch embeddings are passed to the transformer encoder block which typically contains layer normalizations, multi-head self attention, MLP layers.
+The patch embeddings are passed to the transformer encoder block which typically contains layer normalizations, multi-head self-attention, MLP layers.
 ### Layer Normalization
 As is customary in machine learning tasks we want to restrict/clip input values within a range for efficient training and also prevent exploding and vanishing gradients.
 Batch Normalization helps us achieve, where normalization is carried out per data batch.
 However, this has its limitations.
 Consider a scenario where the batch size is too small.
 This would introduce a lot of noise as the mean and normalization of the small batch do not accurately represent the data distribution.
 On the other hand, when we have a training set that's too large, mini-batches could be split across different GPUs making the global normalization of said mini-batch inefficient as the GPUs involved would need to synchronize batch statistics.
 This was perfectly explained in my go-to deep learning book ["Deep Learning Foundations and Concepts"](https://www.bishopbook.com/) by Christoper Bishop.
 Layer normalization does not have these shortcomings as normalization is carried out by layer making it independent of the batch size.
 Training deep transformers typically requires a lot of training data and often large batch sizes making layer normalization an ideal candidate.